misterfourtytwo/filler/memory-bank/activeContext.md

 ## Previous Work

-### Project Rename from Filler to Konstruktor ✅ COMPLETED
+### Project Rename from Konstruktor to Konstruktor ✅ COMPLETED

-**Status**: Successfully renamed project from "Filler" to "Konstruktor" including all configuration files, documentation, imports, and git remote location.
+**Status**: Successfully renamed project from "Konstruktor" to "Konstruktor" including all configuration files, documentation, imports, and git remote location.

 ### What Was Accomplished - Database Connection Fix